top of page

 Thanks for submitting!

-Building your 2021 marketing plan - step two: Who are you talking to?
+Building next year's marketing plan - step two: Who are you talking to?

 Creating your audience personas is part of the foundational work of any business plan, but as your customers change over time, they need to be revisited and updated regularly to make sure that they’re still relevant.
 They can also be called buyer personas, or customer avatars, but they're all essentially the same thing.